vankoosh/react-codecademy-page...corrupt-/README.md

 My portfolio website redone in React!

-Acts as a showcase for anyone looking for a good codesmith.
+Acts as a showcase for anyone looking for an excellent codesmith.